 All uncased firearms are unloaded, with magazines removed and have the

 action open - safety flag installed.
 NO GUN IS HANDLED during a COLD RANGE.
 Shooters may go

 - Actions of uncased firearms must be kept open.

 - HOT RANGE: Eye and ear protection is worn.
 Guns are handled and fired.

 Everyone remains behind the FIRING LINE.

 - Shoot at approved targets only!
-NO glass, bowling pins, exploding targets, or metal targets allowed.
+NO glass, bowling pins, exploding targets, metal targets, or flying targets are allowed.

 Metal targets may be used at Club Sanctioned Matches only.